Saturday, June 9, 2018 – Sunday, June 10, 2018

 Cost: Included with daytime admission, a season pass, or Village membership

 Old Sturbridge Village salutes the history of transportation in New England.
-Beginning with the Village’s annual antique car rally, nearly 100 automobiles from 1946 and earlier will be displayed on the Village’s common.
+Beginning with the Village’s annual antique car rally, dozens of automobiles from 1946 and earlier will be displayed on the Village’s common on Saturday, June 9.
 There will be an assortment of pre-1946 cars representing a variety of makes and models including steam engine cars.
+On Sunday, June 10, there will be antique carriages in the Village.
 Throughout the weekend, guests can take wagon rides or a boat ride (additional fee applies to the boat rides).

-If you are interested in participating with your antique automobile, please contact Jim O’Brien.
+If you are interested in participating with your antique automobile or carriage, please contact Jim O’Brien.

 Classic Cars Evoke America’s Post-World War II Drive-Through Culture